aws-samples/config-resource-compliance-dashboard/README.md

         }
     ```

-> The code in the CID-CRCD Lambda partitioner function supports this advanced scenario.
+> The code in the Lambda Partitioner function supports this advanced scenario.
-> * If your bucket publishes events notifications to an SNS topic, you can subscribe the CID-CRCD Lambda partitioner function to the topic.
+> * If your bucket publishes events notifications to an SNS topic, you can subscribe the Lambda Partitioner function to the topic.
-> * If your bucket already sends event notifications to a lambda function, you can change that notification to an SNS topic and subscribe your function and the CID-CRCD Lambda partitioner function to that SNS topic.
+> * If your bucket already sends event notifications to a lambda function, you can change that notification to an SNS topic and subscribe your function and the Lambda Partitioner function to that SNS topic.

 1. Visualize the dashboard:
    - Navigate to QuickSight and then Dashboards
    - Make sure you are in the correct region
-   - Click on the **AWS Config Resource Compliance Dashboard (CID-CRCD)** dashboard
+   - Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard

 ## Destroy resources

-In order to destroy the CID CRCD dashboard, you need to:
+In order to destroy the dashboard, you need to:

 1. Navigate to the AWS Console and open AWS CloudShell in the region where you have deployed the dashboard
 1. Delete the dashboard by executing the following command: